aholstenson/transitory/README.md

     Get the weighted size of the cache.
 This is the weight of all entries that are currently in the cache.

+* `cache.cleanUp()`

+    _Advanced:_ Request clean up of the cache by removing expired entries and old data.
+Clean up is done automatically a short time after sets and deletes, but if your cache uses time-based expiration and has very sporadic updates it might be a good idea to call `cleanUp()` at times.
+    A good starting point would be to call `cleanUp()` in a `setInterval` with a delay of at least a few minutes.

 ## Building a cache

 Caches are created via a builder that helps with adding on all requested